Timinator2000/techio-algo-x/15 - enforcing sameness/03 - all or none with complex actions.md

 In the following code snippet, notice how the list of names for each family is put into a single action.
 List comprehensions are used to identify _all_ requirements satisfied by the complex action.
 Each student that is part of the family adds two satisfied requirements to the list.

 It is important that a family with only one child is still treated as a group of children.
-Every action, whether the family has 1, 2, 3 or more children assigns a team color to all members of the family group.
+Every action, whether the family has 1, 2, 3 or more children, assigns a team color to all members of the family group.

 ```python
         actions = dict()